DreamChaser55/OpenAI-Chat-App/README.md

 * **Flexible Configuration**: Assign a different OpenAI model and API key to each conversation.
 * **Reasoning Effort Control** *(New in v0.6)*:
     * Configure reasoning effort levels (low/medium/high) for compatible models.
-    * Currently supports models in the gpt-5 family.
+    * Currently supports models in the o1, o3 and gpt-5 family.
     * Per-conversation reasoning settings with live UI updates.
 * **Dynamic Model Loading**: Automatically fetches and displays a list of available OpenAI models directly from the API, ensuring you always have access to the latest versions.
 * **API Key Management**: For convenience, the app can read your OpenAI API key from a local `OpenAI_API_key.txt` file, or you can enter it directly in the UI.